Melodifestivalen: Songs

 SVT begins looking for songs nine months before the start of the televised Melodifestivalen (within days of the previous year's Eurovision final).
 The deadline for submission is in September and songs can be in any language.
 In the pre-selection, song length is limited to three minutes and twenty seconds; songs must be shortened to three minutes if they reach the final twenty-eight and qualifying songs may also be remixed.

 The submission process is overseen by members of the Swedish Music Publishers Association (SMFF), whose task is to reduce the number of songs, which have numbered over 3,000 a year since 2002, to around 1,200.
 The 3,440 entries received in the preselection for Melodifestivalen 2009 was the most in the competition's history.
-The average has then lowered to around 2,500 bidding entries every year.
+The figure has since lowered to around 2,500 submissions every year.
 The SMFF's choices are then given to a sixteen-person jury of music professionals, SVT staff and other members of the public.
 The jury ranges from teenagers to people in their fifties.
 The songs that qualify, along with their composers and lyricists, are announced at the end of September.
 This is often followed by fervent speculation over who will perform the songs.
 Songwriters that qualify must provide interviews to SVT, attend a press conference before the competition, and remain open to promotional appearances if their song reaches the final.